Kalvetua/Beneath-the-Surface/README.md

 # Beneath-the-Surface

-This was me and my teammate's final school project for our python programming class meant to showcase our skills.

-Does not as of this moment include the map nor the assets used in the project - only the code has been uploaded!
+This will be a new game based on a game demo created by me and my group member for a former school project back in 2024.